-As we mentioned earlier, the Spotify premium allows a maximum of 5 devices at a time.
+As we mentioned earlier, Spotify premium allows a maximum of 5 devices at a time.
 Therefore, if you have already logged in using the 5 devices, the 6th device will most likely show the Spotify waiting to download notification if you try downloading Spotify.
 To resolve the problem, make sure your account is not logged in by more than 4 devices at a time.

-Well, if none of the solutions works to fix your “Spotify waiting to download” problem, then we have a money hack tip lined for you!
+Well, if none of the solutions works to fix your “Spotify waiting to download” problem, then we have a money hack tip lined up for you!
 One that will help bypass the problem and possibly fix all your Spotify music issues.
 To avoid all the download issues, you need a third-party powerful enough to beat the Spotify Music download copy restriction, and the Spotify Music Converter is one such tool.

-Most importantly, the program has an intuitive interface that allows you to download Spotify 4 simple steps.
-On top of that, the Spotify music downloader allows you to convert Spotify music to MP3 and more popular audio formats, including M4A, WAV, among others.
+Most importantly, the program has an intuitive interface that allows you to download Spotify in 4 simple steps.
+On top of that, the Spotify music downloader allows you to convert Spotify music to MP3 and more popular audio formats, including M4A, and WAV, among others.

 Below are some of Ondesoft’s key features, as well as a detailed guide on how to download Spotify music using the Spotify Music downloader Windows/Mac.

 Key Features of Spotify Music Converter: